runquan-ray-zhou/Independent-study-project-local/README.md

 array.reduce((accumulator, currentValue, currentIndex, array), initialValue)

 ```
-`initialValue`.
+<br> 1. `initialValue`.
 This is `optional`.
-If supplied, it will be assigned as the first `accumulator` value in the callback function.
-If not supplied, the first element of the array will be used as the initial `accumulator` parameter.
+If supplied, its value will be assigned to the first `accumulator` value in the callback function.
+If not supplied, the first element of the array will be assigned as the initial `accumulator` parameter.

-- The `callback function`, or sometimes referred to as the `reducer`, and its parameters.
+- The `callback function` have 4 parameters.

- <br> `accumulator` is the return value from the previous iteration.
+ <br> 2. `accumulator` is the return value from the previous iteration.
 This is `required`.
- <br> `currentValue` is the current element the callback function is iterating over.
+ <br> 3. `currentValue` is the current element the callback function is iterating over.
 This is `required`.
- <br> `currentIndex` is the index of the element the callback function is iterating over.
+ <br> 4. `currentIndex` is the index of the element the callback function is iterating over.
 This is `optional`.
- <br> `array` is the current array.
+ <br> 5. `array` is the current array.
 This is `optional`.

 - These five values make up the parameters to the reduce method.